siralam/LoopingViewPager/README.md

 1. ViewPager and Indicator are logically separated
 2. I want to make this library adaptable to all page indicators

-With that said, I designed this library using this [PageIndicatorView](https://github.com/romandanylyk/PageIndicatorView) to make the demo and perform testings.
+With that said, I personally suggest using this [PageIndicatorView](https://github.com/romandanylyk/PageIndicatorView).
+I create this demo and tested using this library.

 ### Principle

 There are 2 callbacks in `LoopingViewPager` that are designed to tell a PageIndicator 2 things:
-1. I am now being scrolled to a new page, please update your indicator transitive position;
+1. I am now being scrolled to a new page, please update your indicator transition position;
 2. I am now being selected to a new page, please update your indicator selected position.

 And a public method `getIndicatorCount()` that can tell the indicator how many indicators(dots) should it show.